Last Updated on

 - Customers don’t understand the value of their product or service

 - Difficulty attracting media attention

 Understanding consumer insight

-The first step in finding product-market fit is to develop a bank of robust customer and market insight.
-Developing insight should ideally be done by analysing existing market research, the competitive landscape, consulting with regulatory bodies, benchmarking the performance of similar businesses and approximating the total size of the market among other things.
+The first step in finding product-market fit is to develop a bank of robust customer and market insights.
+Developing insight should ideally be done by analysing existing market research, the competitive landscape, consulting with regulatory bodies, benchmarking the performance of similar businesses and, approximating the total size of the market among other things.

-There are a multitude of sources where businesses can develop this insight including forums and review sites.
-When brands understand what their target customers expect and how consumers want the product to work, they can make key decisions that can provide better product-market fit.
+There is a multitude of sources from which businesses can develop this insight including forums and review sites.
+When brands understand what their target customers expect and how consumers want the product to work, they can make key decisions which can provide better product-market fit.

 Steps to achieving product market fit